CarsonScott/Linguistic-Agent-System/README.md

-# Emergence of Linguistic Competence through Distributed Artificial Intelligence
+# Linguistic Competence through Distributed AI

 The following paper is a theoretical multi-agent model that specializes in linguistic comprehension and language production.
 The system is composed of two interacting agents that work together to produce meaningful representations of the world.